leggomyfroggo/TBC/README.md

 # Bill of Materials(BOM)
 Below is the breakdown of all materials you will need to build a Frog Boy Color.

 Here is a Digikey cart for most of the components.
-You will need to source the crystal and volume potentiometer from another vendor. https://www.digikey.com/en/mylists/list/A9QP98UG8B
+You will need to source the remaining components like the crystal and volume potentiometer from another vendor.

+https://www.digikey.com/en/mylists/list/A9QP98UG8B
 ## Build Components
 - **PCB:** The Tad Boy Color uses a fully custom PCB designed to fit within the custom shell while still using many of the original GBC components.
 The following board parameters should be used: